cranjesh/images-test/TheSoldiersLegacyThorough.md

 The colour drained slightly from Hanger's face.

 Holmes raised an eyebrow.
 "Cloves.
 The same scent I found… in the priest hole, along with a pouch identical to yours.
 The cloves have undone you, Hanger.
 You moved the chest."

+It struck me like a bolt—Holmes sniffing the air like a hound, that very first visit.
+Likely clove oil, I thought, for old joints worn by stable toil.

 Holmes continued, his voice quiet, almost conversational.
 "Colonel Hawthorne’s career has been marked by curious coincidences.
 Supply routes compromised.
 Intelligence leaked.
 And now, a dedicated officer dead after discovering discrepancies in military records.
 Edward suspected something, didn’t he?"